rubocop/rubocop/README.md

 ### Emacs

-The `Emacs` formatter displays the offences in a format suitable for consumption by `Emacs` (and possibly other tools).
+The `emacs` formatter displays the offences in a format suitable for consumption by `Emacs` (and possibly other tools).

 ```
 $ rubocop --format emacs test.rb